 Islamic scholars also stress that Ishmael understood and was willing to comply with God’s commandment.

 ‘O my son!
 I have seen in a dream that I am slaughtering you (offer you in sacrifice to God), so look what do you think?’
 His son said, ‘O my father!
 Do that which you are commanded and if God wills you will find me among the patient.’
 Then when they had both submitted themselves to the will of God and he had laid him prostrate on his forehead We called out to him, ‘Oh Abraham!
 You have fulfilled the dream’.
 (Quran 37:102-105)

 The Prophets of Islam are revered figures, and Prophets Ishmael and Isaac are not exceptions to this rule.

-However, the Quran actually tells us very little about the details of their lives except in reference to their significant and influential father Abraham.
+However, the Quran actually tells us very little about the details of their lives.

 Isaac and Ishmael in the Bible and the Quran

 In both versions of the story of the brothers, Ishmael is acknowledged as the older brother but curiously the Bible calls Isaac Abraham’s only son.

 This is probably because Ishmael is the son of Hajar, known as the handmaiden or servant of Sarah, Abraham’s wife.